MianReplicate/Custom-Flags-Framework/SYNTAX-INFO.md

 Returns a number modified by a certain operation and a list of numbers.
 Example: {OPERATOR:ADD:2:5,10,13} -- Returns 30 because the starting number is 2, and the numbers to add onto 2 are 5, 10, and 13.
 This gives a sum of 30.

-ALLMUTATORS = "ALLMUTATORS"
+ALLMUTATORS = "ALLMUTATORS:FLAGS_OR_MESHES"
 Returns all the mutator ids
-Example: {ALLMUTATORS} -- Returns every single flag or mesh pack in a list.
-This could be used in the ALL command to retrieve every single flag or mesh.
+Example: {ALLMUTATORS:FLAGS} -- Returns every single flag pack in a list.
+This could be used in the ALL command to retrieve every single flag from the given packs.
+Example: {ALLMUTATORS:MESHES} -- Returns every single mesh pack in a list.
+This can be used in the ALL command to retrieve every single mesh from the given packs.

-ALL = "ALL:LIST_MUTATOR_IDS"
+ALL = "ALL:MUTATOR_IDS"
 Returns all the flags from select mutator(s)
 Example: {ALL:MIANPOLITICALFLAGS} -- Returns all the flags from the Political Flags pack

-RANDOMIZE = "RANDOMIZE:LIST_DATAS:A_NUMBER"
+RANDOMIZE = "RANDOMIZE:DATAS:A_NUMBER"
 Gets a random specific number of data(s) from a given list.
 Example: {RANDOMIZE:USA,Russia,Germany,UK:2} -- This would give me two random datas from the datas I chose: USA, Russia, Germany, UK.

+PLAYER = "PLAYER:FLAGS_OR_MESHES:ADD_NAMES_HERE"
+If you wanna be special, you can assign flags/accessories to yourself here.
+This is a separate list that is unique to you.
+Thus you will only get flags/accessories from this list and nobody else.
+If you wanted to be the only British person on your team, you could do that. (sorta)
+Example: {PLAYER:FLAGS:USA} -- Assigns the USA flag to the player actor Example 2: {PLAYER:MESHES:Vest,Front Helmet} -- Assigns the vest and front helmet accessories to the player actor Example 3: {PLAYER:FLAGS:Russia,Germany} -- Assigns the Russia and Germany flag to the player actor

+-- The below are commands ONLY for the accessories/meshes output ACCESSORY = "ACCESSORY:FLAGS:MESHES"
+Assigns accessories to a list of flag(s).
+This is required if you want to set up accessories in your game.
+Example: {ACCESSORY:USA,Germany:Side Helmet,Front and Back} -- Assigns the Side Helmet and Front and Back accessories to the USA and Germany flag.
+Any actors that spawn with these flags assigned WILL be given these meshes.

--- The below are commands ONLY for flags.
+-- The below are commands ONLY for the flag outputs.
-TEAMNAME = "TEAMNAME:LIST_FLAGS:EXAMPLE_NAME",
+TEAMNAME = "TEAMNAME:FLAGS:EXAMPLE_NAME",
 Changes the team name for a list of flag(s)
 Example: {TEAMNAME:USA:United States} -- This would change the USA flag's team name to the "United States" in game.
 Keep in mind, this DOES not add the flags to the team.
 This only changes its team name.
 If you want to add the flag, you need to add its name into the output as usual.

-TEAMCOLOR= "TEAMCOLOR:LIST_FLAGS:255,255,255",
+TEAMCOLOR = "TEAMCOLOR:FLAGS:255,255,255",
 Changes the team color for a list of flag(s)
 Example: {TEAMCOLOR:Russia,Britain:0,0,0} -- This would change the team colors for Russia and Britain to the black color.
 Keep in mind, this DOES not add the flags to the team.
 This only changes its team color.
 If you want to add the flag, you need to add its name into the output as usual.

-FLAGCOLOR= "FLAGCOLOR:LIST_FLAGS:255,255,255"
+FLAGCOLOR = "FLAGCOLOR:FLAGS:255,255,255"
 Changes the flag color for a list of flag(s)
 Example: {FLAGCOLOR:Britain:255,255,255} -- This would make the United Kingdoms flag extremely white.
 Keep in mind, this DOES not add the flags to the team.
 This only changes its flag color.
 If you want to add the flag, you need to add its name into the output as usual.

 More commands may be added in the future!
 If you want have a command suggestion, reach out and I may add it!
 ```
 ## Example Configs
 ```
+-- In the FLAGS output
 Example 1: RUSSIA,Germany,USA,UK
 This assigns Russia, Germany, USA, and the UK flags.